nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `edit INDEX TITLE d/CONTENT from/[DATE] [TIME] to/[DATE] [TIME] [#tags]`<br>
 Format: `edit INDEX TITLE d/CONTENT by/[DATE] [TIME] [#tags]`

-> TheEdits the person at the specified INDEX.
+> Edits the person at the specified INDEX.
 > The index refers to the index number shown in the last person listing.
 > The index must be a positive integer 1, 2, 3, ...
 > Existing values will be updated to the input values.